 Health savings accounts (HSAs) and flexible spending accounts (FSAs) are both set up via employers.
 Employees can contribute a portion of their income to these accounts before taxes are deducted (pre-tax) resulting in significant income tax savings.
 HSAs roll over into the next year if the contributions are not used, unlike FSAs.

 Tax credits reduce the amount you owe.
-Like the deductions above, this is a list of the most credits, but not a complete one.
+Like the deductions above, this is a list of the most common credits, but not an exhaustive list.

 The American Opportunity Credit is an education credit available to a parent or spouse of a student.
 If no one claims the student as a dependent, then the student can claim the credit for themselves.